juxor/afaq/markdown/secJ4.md

 Crisis (particularly financial crisis) has become increasingly visible, reflecting the underlying weakness of the global economy (rising inequality, lack of investment in producing real goods in favour of speculation in finance, etc.).
-This underlying weakness has been hidden by the speculator performance of the world's stock markets, which, ironically enough, has helped create that weakness to begin with!
-As one expert on Wall Street argues, _"Bond markets . . . hate economic strength . . .
-Stocks generally behave badly just as the real economy is at its strongest . . .
+This underlying weakness has been hidden by large rises in the world's stock markets, which, ironically enough, has helped create that weakness to begin with!
+As one expert on Wall Street argues, _"Bond markets .
+. . hate economic strength . . .
+Stocks generally behave badly just as the
+real economy is at its strongest . . .
 Stocks thrive on a cool economy, and wither in a hot one."_ In other words, real economic weakness is reflected in financial strength.
 Unsurprisingly, then, _"[w]hat might be called the rentier share of the corporate surplus -- dividends plus interest as a percentage of pre-tax profits and interest -- has risen sharply, from 20-30% in the 1950s to 60% in the 1990s."_ [Doug Henwood, **Wall Street**, p.
 124 and p.
 73]

 This helps explain the stagnation which has afflicted the economies of the west.
 The rich have been placing more of their ever-expanding wealth in